x-square/analytics/23-07-research-terms.md

 ---
-title: "A beginner's guide to research terms"
+title: "A Beginner's Guide to Research Terms"
 author: 'Chiawei Wang'
 date: 'July 2023'
 date-format: "MMMM YYYY"
 ---

-`This document provides an overview of research terms`
+`This document provides an overview of research terms.`

-# Applied research
+# Applied Research

 Applied research focuses on practical problem-solving and finding real-world solutions.
-Its primary goal is to address specific issues, improve processes or develop new products and technologies.
+Its primary goal is to address specific issues, improve processes or develop new products, and technologies.
 Unlike pure research, applied research is directly connected to making tangible improvements and positive impacts in various fields.
 It uses existing theories and knowledge as a foundation to generate actionable results and practical insights.
 Some common types and approaches of applied research include:

 | **Generative research** | **Evaluative research** | **Research approaches** |
 |-------------------------|-------------------------|-------------------------|